 People who own high-boost turbocharged cars are probably aware of the “water-meth” injection — a mixture of water and methanol directly in the intake air stream.
 This helps to cool down the air that enters the engine and minimizes engine knock.

-Coal-based methanol is also seen in many fuel additives because of its tendency to increase fuel octane ratings.
-Interestingly, methanol by itself can be considered as an extremely high octane fuel.
+Coal-based methanol is also seen in many fuel additives because of its ability to give a big octane boost Interestingly, methanol by itself has an extremely high octane rating.

 Methanol and ethanol also burn cleaner and help emissions.

 Ethanol is commonly used by race cars for several reasons that we won’t get into in this article, but here’s a gist — using ethanol requires your car to be tuned specifically for it as it will run lean when you use it.

 It has major downsides if you don’t intend on emptying out your tank every few laps — it absorbs water from the air around it which can cause corrosion in the fuel system.